solidify-project/engine/_help/src/Pages/folders-structure/data.md

 Solidify Engine will look for exact file extension from the list provided above.
 In case it is unable to find a match, the engine will blow up.
 In case there is a match, it will apply a parser based on exact extension to transform file content to in-memory data object.

-On views you can use global object `Data` to access actual data that is located on the file system.
+On views and pages you can use global object `Data` to access actual data that is located on the file system.

 All properties of `Data` object are case sensitive.

+> More advanced details about how to work with data can be found in [data special properties](/folders-structure/data/special-properties.html) section.

 ##### Example